deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 Astonishing to think that the station had still been under construction only six months ago.

 It had not, however, been constructed to accommodate men like Major Powell.
-Although Powell had only recently stopped being the smallest man in the HEAT unit---that dubious honor for the time being now went to young Lieutenant Costello---he was still, by anybody else’s standards, enormous.
+Although Powell had only recently stopped being the smallest man in the HEAT unit___that dubious honor for the time being now went to young Lieutenant Costello___he was still, by anybody else’s standards, enormous.

 Which meant that people noticed him, and got out of his way.
 The poor chap was the center of a mobile, permanent deferential circle of people giving him some respectful distance.
 Aliens in particular seemed to recoil from him the moment they caught wind of him, like deer spooking with a shift in the wind.